codehsbooks/apjava/Programming-with-Karel/for-loops.md

 }
 ```

-A for loop is made up of three parts: the header, the curly braces, and the code inside of the curly braces.
+A for loop consists of three parts: the header, the curly braces, and the code inside of the curly braces.
+The curly braces are there to designate what code you want repeated.
+All of the code between the curly braces will be repeated.
+You can put any commands you want Karel to do to inside of the for loop.

+The header is made up of three parts: the initialization part, the conditional part, and the

 This piece of code says the variable `i` will start with the value 0.
 Then, as long as `i < count`, the code inside of the for loop will repeat.
 The `i++` part specifies how `i` will change every time after the code in the curly braces executes.  `i++` means add one to the value of `i` after each time through the loop.
 This is one way to control how many *iterations* through the for loopThe flow chart below shows the flow of execution in a for loop.